Normalized Berkovich spaces and surface singularities: Affinoid domains and atlases

 \begin{prop} Every pseudo-affinoid object of $\calC$ is a Stein space.
 If $X$ is a $k((t))$-analytic space, then $X$ is a $k((t))$-affinoid space if and only if $\forg(X)$ is both compact and pseudo-affinoid. \end{prop}

 \begin{proof} If an object $T$ of $\calC$ is pseudo-affinoid then as discussed in \ref{example_affine_beth_space} it is the increasing union of the affinoid domains $W_\varepsilon$, and we have surjective restriction morphisms $\OO_T(W_\varepsilon)\to\OO_T(W_{\varepsilon'})$ when $\varepsilon>\varepsilon'$, so $T$ is quasi-Stein in the sense of Kiehl.
-It follows that pseudo-affinoids are Stein spaces since Kiehl's Theorem B \cite[2.4]{Kie67} applies (see also \cite[\S2.1]{Nicaise09} for a definition of quasi-Stein and the statement of Kiehl's theorem).
-To prove the second claim, note that a $k((t))$-affinoid space $X$ is compact, so $\forg(X)$ is compact as well, and it is clearly pseudo-affinoid.
-Conversely, if $\forg(X)$ is pseudo-affinoid then the $W_\varepsilon$ above form a $G$-covering of it and so, since this family is increasing, by compactness $\forg(X)$ coincides with one of the $W_\varepsilon$, which is an affinoid domain with respect to the parameter $t$.
+It follows that pseudo-affinoid objects are Stein spaces since Kiehl's Theorem B \cite[2.4]{Kie67} applies (see also \cite[\S2.1]{Nicaise09} for a definition of quasi-Stein and the statement of Kiehl's theorem).
+To prove the second claim, note that a $k((t))$-affinoid space $X$ is compact, so $\forg(X)$ is compact.
+The fact that it is pseudo-affinoid is standard: a model of $X$ is obtained by taking the formal spectrum of the image of $k[[t]]\{X_1,\ldots,X_n\}$ via an admissible epimorphism $k((t))\{X_1,\ldots,X_n\}\to\OO_X(X)$.
+Conversely, if $\forg(X)$ is pseudo-affinoid then the $W_\varepsilon$ above form a $G$-cover of it and so, since this family is increasing, by compactness $\forg(X)$ coincides with one of the $W_\varepsilon$, which is an affinoid domain with respect to the parameter $t$.
 Therefore $X$ is itself affinoid. \end{proof}